Early voting for Washoe County residents comes to TMCC, and a candidate forum helped students become informed.

 Students may add classes anytime during the published registration period.
 Late starting classes may be added using MyTMCC up until the published start date of the class.
 Written permission of the division offering the class is required to add any class after the registration period or after the start date of the class.

 You may not add a student yourself.
 Contact your department chair and/or department administrative assistant for help.

-If you are unable to teach at the last minute due to illness or an emergency, contact your division/department chair or department administrative assistant to post a notice on the canceled class Web page, post a sign on the door and call students if there is enough time given and you may also want to send your students an email through grade book.
+If you are unable to teach at the last minute due to illness or an emergency, contact your division/department chair or department administrative assistant to post a sign on the door and call students; you may also want to send your students an email.
+(See Also: Class Cancellation Policy.)

-Regular attendance is required for college classes, but attendance requirements vary from one division/department to another.
+Regular attendance is required, but attendance requirements vary from one division/department to another.
 Check with your division/department office for attendance policies.
 Your attendance requirements should be clearly stated in the course syllabus.